-Comparatively, PayScale reports the average salary of a regular internal auditor as AED 121,764 and the average salary of an auditor as AED 97,591.
+Comparatively, PayScale reports the average salary of a regular internal auditor as AED 121,764 and that of an auditor as AED 97,591.
 Without the CIA certification, even a senior internal auditor in the UAE has an average salary of AED 243,797.
 So clearly, having the CIA in the UAE empowers you to benefit financially.

 Also, CIAs in the UAE have a variety of high-quality jobs available to them.
 Payscale supports yet another benefit of the certification by showing that CIAs in the UAE hold numerous positions and make these average salaries: